JackLikesHotpot/Statify/README.md

 - [x] Navbar buttons should check if currently logged in and redirect accordingly
 - [x] Refine footer details
 - [x] Implement alternate font
-- [ ] Optimize fonts
+- [ ] Optimize fonts for tracks/artists pages
-- [ ] Create media queries for devices less than 640px wide
+- [x] Create media queries for devices less than 640px wide

 ![A preview image of the project can be seen here](https://i.imgur.com/e9OMVNB.png).